bbc/datalab.rocks/README.md

 - **lead data engineer:** the Datalab needs an inspiring engineering lead who has deep technical knowledge and experience (or a willingness) to take on the people management side of things.
 This role will be responsible for a talented team of up to ten engineers working on a stack that includes Google Cloud Platform, Python and Kubernetes, with a commitment infrastructure as code.
 - **data scientist or senior data scientist:** we need someone to help us develop new recommendation engines that work with text, audio and video.
 You will also help us enrich content by using machine learning to extract what the content is about.
 You know key machine learning algorithms well and are comfortable in putting these in use in production systems that serve millions of customers.
 Cloud (GCP), containers, CI/CD pipelines and Python are things that excite you.
 - **data scientist, senior data scientist or lead data scientist (voice):** we need someone to help us bring machine learning to our voice (think alexa and google home) proposition.
 You have experience with extracting meaning from text, information retrieval, recommendation engines or conversational UIs and are excited to work embedded in a product team.
 These roles are ideally based out of Glasgow.
 - **data engineer or senior data engineer:** you will help us create a data and machine learning environment that can scale to millions of users.
 You will help integrate new data sources and ensure that the code we write is robust and scalable.
 You have a keen interest in machine learning (but not necessarily previous experience).
 You are excited and knowledgeable about a tech stack that includes Google Cloud Platform, Python and Kubernetes with a commitment to micro-services and infrastructure as code.
+- **project coordinator:** you will help us make sure that the right agile processes are in place to run the team.
+You will support ceremonies such as stand ups and retrospectives and work with our delivery and product team to make sure everyone in the team knows what is expected of them and feels supported.

 For more details email datalab @ bbc.co.uk